JackSummerfield1/task-manager-p4/README.md

 Each User Story contains Acceptance Criteria which I sometimes had to change after I did the process as it didn't meet the criteria I initially aimed for.

 [Here](https://github.com/users/JackSummerfield1/projects/3) is also a link to my KanBan board.

+---

+## User Experience (UX)

+### Strategy / Site Goals

+This Task Manager Website provides a secure and efficient platform for users to manage their tasks.
+The website allows logged-in users to perform CRUD (Create, Read, Update, Delete) operations on their tasks.
+User authentication ensures data privacy, and the platform supports role-specific functionalities for users, administrators, and developers.

+---

+### Scope / User Stories